tostasqb/qb-docs/docs/frontend/chapter-03.md

 - [Shopify](https://www.shopify.com/) paid, for ecommerce sites only
 - [Prestashop](https://www.prestashop.com) free, for ecommerce

-There are groups of concepts and functionalities common to them all, names will be similar to these:
+There are groups of concepts and functionalities common to them all, like:

 - Themes
 - Plugins
 - Multisite & Multi-language
 - Custom fields
+- Hooks

 ## 2. Basic generation - Mkdocs